nukmanzharif/train-delivery-system/README.md

-# Train Delivery System - BigPay Technical Assessment

-First and foremost, I would like to express my sincere gratitude to BigPay for shortlisting me as a candidate for the Backend Developer position.
-I am excited about the opportunity to potentially join your innovative team.

 ## Project Overview
 This project implements an optimized train delivery system that manages the transportation of packages between different stations through a railway network.
 The system calculates efficient routes for trains to pick up and deliver packages while considering various constraints like train capacity and journey times.